dream-sports-labs/react-native-fast-image/README.md

 | `FastImage.clearMemoryCache(): Promise<void>`   | Clears all images from the memory cache.                                                                 |
 | `FastImage.clearDiskCache(): Promise<void>`     | Clears all images from the disk cache.                                                                   |

+## 👥 Contributing

+We welcome contributions to improve FastImage!
+Please check out our [contributing guide](CONTRIBUTING.md) for guidelines on how to proceed.

 ## 🛠️ Troubleshooting

 If you run into issues while using this library, try the solutions in our [troubleshooting guide](docs/troubleshooting.md).